DevonSmith/DevonSmith.github.io/cs460/hw1/index.md

 </div>
 ```

-I then went to Google Fonts and found a webfont that I wanted to use in the hero text and added it to my stylesheet
+I then went to Google Fonts and found a webfont that I wanted to use in the hero text and added it to my stylesheet.

 ```css
 /* google fond used for hero text */